Defective Airbags Trigger More Takata Recalls

 One of those drivers, Patricia Mincey, died as a result of airbag caused injuries after a minor accident.
 Mincey, 77, was driving her 2001 Honda Civic when she was involved in a minor traffic accident.
 The Takata-made airbag inflated too forcefully, rendering the 77-year-old a quadriplegic.
 She later died because of those injuries.
 Her family has since filed a lawsuit against Takata.

 Another California driver, 26-year-old Jewel Brangman was killed in late 2014 while driving a rented 2001 Honda.
 Pieces of shrapnel from the airbag pierced her neck, causing her death.
 The automobile was recalled in 2009, but had never been repaired despite multiple notices being sent to the owners of the auto.
 Her father, Alexander Brangman, filed a wrongful death lawsuit against Takata, Honda, and the company that rented the car.
+Since the death of his daughter, he has dedicated his life to preventing further loss of life by advocating for consumer safety.

 Officials are urging car owners to check their VIN on SaferCar.gov to see if any recalls have been issued.